 If you’re feeling adventurous, you can rock-hop further down the stream to the next set of falls, which are actually a bit more impressive and a bit higher.
 However, to get below that set, you’ll really need to work your way down a very steep ravine – and then of course back up out of it!

 I guess in the winter these were mostly frozen over, but I still wish I got down to see them.
-Heck, maybe I’ll have to return again next winter… This is becoming a mission now for me.
-As you can see in my – I can’t believe I took a couple decent pictures! – pictures, these hidden and rarely seen falls in Hartland are some of the best in the state.
+Heck, maybe I’ll have to return again some winter.
+These hidden and rarely seen falls in Hartland are some of the best in the state.